« BACK TO FORUM

 |

 People can't take action against factory farming, when they don't even know how awful it is.
-I think more steps should be take to raise awareness to the public before further action can be taken.
+I think

 |